DeanHollstrom/100-days-of-code/r1-log.md

 # #100DaysOfCode Log - Round 1 - [Your Name Here]

 The log of my #100DaysOfCode challenge.
-Started on [July 17, Monday, 2017].
+Started on [March 31, Wednesday, 2021].

 ## Log